California Health Administration Degree Programs

 As one of the most diverse and densely populated states in the country, healthcare needs in California vary dramatically from region to region.
 With a background in healthcare administration and a willingness to work your way up, you can use your education in settings like government agencies and public health departments, hospitals, private clinics, and public health outreach programs.

-The future of healthcare administration in California is expected to remain bright for at least the next few years, as O*Net predicts a 22% increase in job openings by the year 2022.
+The future of healthcare administration in California is expected to remain bright for at least the next few years, as indicated by a projected 24% increase in job openings over the decade leading up to 2028.

 On average, salaries in California are higher than those reported on a national scale.
-Currently, the median salary for a medical manager in California is $116,400 per year (O*Net, 2014).
+Currently at $138,030, this means California offers the third-highest average salary of all states in the nation.

 Healthcare organizations have many changes to make and many goals to meet in coming years.
 Find out how you can contribute by requesting information from healthcare administration programs in California.